The Clear Edge

 Across 42 businesses audited at $95K–$115K monthly, here’s what shows up:

-• The metric collector: Founder tracks 15-25 metrics, reviews dashboards daily, but can’t identify which number to improve first.
-Analysis paralysis disguised as data-driven decision-making.
+Founder tracks 15–25 metrics and reviews dashboards daily, but still can’t identify which number to improve first.
+Analysis paralysis hides behind the idea of “being data-driven,” so decisions stall while dashboards stay open.

-• The vanity tracker: Founder watches follower count, engagement rate, and email list size climb while revenue stays flat.
-Feel-good metrics that don’t connect to money.
+Founder watches follower count, engagement rate, and email list size climb while revenue stays flat.
+These feel-good metrics look impressive on screen, but they don’t connect to money or change what the business earns.

-• The gut operator: Founder ignores all metrics, makes decisions by feel, then wonders why growth stalled.
-Flying blind and calling it intuition.
+Founder ignores all metrics and makes decisions by feel, then wonders why growth stalled.
+It’s flying blind, then labeling the guesswork as intuition.

 All three patterns share the same outcome: revenue plateaus because the founder doesn’t know which lever to pull.